 - Enter your request online through your employer’s portal

 Ultimately, you need to let your former employer know what you want to do with the money.
-The most common options are:
+The most common options for your 401(k) are:

 - Roll it over